 Wear college apparel.
 Encourage all faculty, staff and students to wear college apparel in the days and weeks leading up to the event and during the event.
 Encourage students to ask faculty and staff about their college experiences.
-The first 100 registered schools receive FREE pins for staff that encourage students to ask about why they went to college.

 Host a pep rally or presentation for seniors.
 Whether schools decide to do a senior pep rally or a presentation in the auditorium or cafeteria, the kickoff event informs students of the week's activities, encourages participation and builds enthusiasm.
 Consider inviting all grade levels to enhance the school-wide college going culture.